Kuangwei016/learngit/readme.txt

 <<<<<<< HEAD
 Author: kuangw <185627534@qq.com>
 =======
-Creating a new branch is quick AND simple.
+Creating new branch is quick AND simple.
 >>>>>>> feature1